opendesigndev/octopus/octopus-fig/README.md

 - conversion (using _converter_ with `DesignEmitter` instance produced by reader)
 - exporting (using _exporters_)

+Readers in other convertors returns `SourceDesign`.
+But for `octopus-fig` we introduce different approach.
+Here we are requesting the Figma API for the data.
+So to make parsing quicker, instead of complete SourceDesign, we are returning `DesignEmitter`, which emits the requested data when he receives them from the Figma API.

 Although you can define the way of reading assets or exporting results yourself (create your own reader/exporter class), you can also choose between existing ones:

 Check [`examples/node/convert-api-local.ts`](./examples/node/convert-api-local.ts) for example usage in automated runs.